gamemanual0/gm0/source/docs/design-skills/engineering-design-process.rst

 .. note:: **It often takes multiple iterations to get things right, so don’t be discouraged if your second or even third attempt doesn’t perform as well as you think it will**.
 Many teams have 10+ iterations of intake designs in order to refine and hone down their design to be optimally efficient.
 While that many tries isn’t recommended for new teams, don’t be afraid to modify *one factor* at a time to isolate and solve problems.

-Your final implementation could be just an upgraded prototype, or if you had used subpar/scrap materials for a prototype, you could change them out for durable ones.
+Your final implementation could be just an upgraded prototype, or, if you had used subpar/scrap materials for a prototype, you could change them out for durable ones.